 Make a third and final PSF.
 Choose Output type: decibel, threshold: 3db.
-In the Output Controls tab, check contour plot.
-In the Color Display tab, check color display.
+This will generate figure 5 again.
+In the toolbar of the plot window, select chart type -> Contour.
 Print a picture similar to Figure 7.
 Turn this in.

 Questions: